David Story, Online Piano Lessons from Toronto

 Picture

-I'm 15 or so, I've been playing a year or two.
-I "practice" in quotes all the time.
-She is cute, she sings, she needs an accompanist for the church strawberry social.
-I step up.
-I'm waaaaaay over my head.
-But keen to impress.
+I'm 15 or so and I've been playing piano for just a year when I got the call from a singer of my acquaintance.
+She is cute and she needs an accompanist for the outdoor church strawberry social.
+I accept.
+(Though I'm way over my head, I'm keen to impress.)

-It's a beautiful day, they haul a small piano outside on the grass.
+We practice together.
+Somehow, I survive.
+However, I am about to learn the difference between the practice room and the stage.
+(I didn't imagine it is like basic training verses combat.)
+So, picture this: It's a beautiful day as I approach the piano the church has hauled onto the grass.
 The back of the piano faces the singer and the audience.
-We step up.
-I am soooo nervous, so underprepared that my right leg starts to bounce uncontrollably, audibly, banging the underside of the piano.
+I confidently sit down, and immediately my right leg starts to bounce uncontrollably against the underside of the piano.
 People are looking around for the source of the noise.
-I'm deadpan behind the piano.
+I remain deadpan behind the piano.
+She keeps singing.
+It mercifully ends.

 1. "Superbia et ante ruinam" Pride goes before the fall.
 But the show must go on.

-2. Never underestimate the power of shameless audacity in a show biz career.
+2. Never underestimate the power of shameless audacity in a show business career.

-3. It's harder than it looks.
-The magic of the performing arts is the illusion it is easy.
+3. The magic of the performing arts is its illusion that it is easy.

 David